Indonesia : Sulawesi + Raja Ampat – July 2017

 Late afternoon.
 Of course, by being late, the flight ends up being cancelled!

-"Bad weather in Luwuk", an employee of the airport explains me.
-An Indonesian with whom I chat tells me that he called a friend in Luwuk, and that it is the deluge, there!
+"Bad weather in Luwuk", explains an airport employee.
+An Indonesian I'm chatting to tells me that he's called a friend in Luwuk, and that it's pouring down there!
 A huge storm, with waterspouts. 😱

 The small crowd of passengers who had been waiting patiently in front of gate 5 then followed an airport attendant in an orange vest, who led us through the corridors to the entrance of the terminal, where we were all ushered into the lobby of the Ibis Budget hotel.
 I remembered that I had already slept here, between two planes, during previous trips to Raja Ampat.
 We can hear the airport announcements in the rooms!

-Everyone has to hand in their ID and boarding pass at the reception.
-We are lodged there for the night.
-It's a bit of a mess, I almost ended up in an Indian businessman's room (we were the only two passengers with foreign passports, we thought we were traveling together 😂).
+Everyone has to hand in their ID and boarding pass at reception.
+We're put up for the night.
+It's a bit of a mess, and I almost end up in an Indian businessman's room (we were the only two passengers with foreign passports, so we thought we were traveling together 😂).

 But in the end, everything is not so bad.
 We just have to wait.
 The time stretches again, endlessly.
 Jam karet ...